Working with the Media: Activist Milestone #4

 A hook is a key idea on which to “hang” a story.
 It is the juicy tidbit that piques an editor’s interest in writing a story or publishing your letter or op-ed.
 It can be a day, like World AIDS Day, or a new publication like UNICEF’s State of the World’s Children report.
-It can also be another story in the news that relates to your own community, such as a story in your local paper about new poverty statistics or an outbreak of TB in your area.
+It can also be another story in the news that relates to your own community, such as a story in your local paper about new local poverty statistics.
 Be resourceful – you can create a hook from practically any front-page story, even if it doesn’t relate directly to one of our issues.

 The frame is how you want a writer to write about your particular hook or issue.
 Just about every paper will cover something about World AIDS Day, but what the journalists decide to write about AIDS is critical.

 Framing helps shape the debate, define the debate, and educate your target audience about what you think is important about your issue.
 Your frame must explain why the issue you are asking him/her to write about is important in a way he/she can relate to.
 For example:

 - Sometimes we talk about foreign assistance through a security frame – highlighting how investing in children going to school, for example, is a way to stem terrorism.